Why we get the European Patent Courts?

 When will the courts start?

 It will take a while before this European patent system is finally established – in particular various questions relating to the costs have not yet been legislated for.
-However, Karo IP Professionals is already set for the new system: even now, Matthias Rößler, who are both patent attorneys, are entitled to act as representatives of these courts as a result of their Master of Laws (LL.M.) degrees so that even in the future we are able to defend our clients interests seamlessly right across Europe.
+However, karo IP is already set for the new system: even now, Matthias Rößler, who are both patent attorneys, are entitled to act as representatives of these courts as a result of their Master of Laws (LL.M.) degrees so that even in the future we are able to defend our clients interests seamlessly right across Europe.

 Your contact partners